Botender: Supporting Communities in Collaboratively Designing AI Agents through Case-Based Provocations: Discussion

 \section{Discussion}

 Bots play vital roles and act as essential socio-technical infrastructure within online communities.
 It is crucial for communities to collaboratively design bots that meet their specific needs and norms, rather than leaving this to outsiders or just a few technically skilled members.
 In this paper, we present Botender, a system that supports communities in collaboratively proposing, iterating on, and deploying bots powered by LLM-based agents.
 In particular, Botender facilitates this collaborative design process through case-based provocations, concrete interaction scenarios generated to provoke user reflection and discussion about desirable bot behaviors within their community.
 We conducted a validation study and a field study to understand how people perceive and use these case-based provocations to collaboratively design bots in real-world communities.
 Through a validation study (Section \ref{ch6:sec:validation_study}), we saw that participants found Botender's case-based provocations revealed more opportunities for bot improvement, compared with standard test cases.
 Through a field study (Section \ref{ch6:sec:field_study}), we found that real-world Discord communities effectively collaborated on designing bots tailored to their specific needs and norms using Botender’s case-based provocations.
 This collaboration was further supported by Botender’s overall collaborative workflow, seamless integration with the community platform, and the use of natural language for bot design.

-In this section, we discuss future directions for HCI systems to better support the collaborative and participatory design of community bots powered by AI agents.
+In this section, we discuss limitations of the current instantiation of Botender that participants wished to overcome, as expressed in their post-study surveys or in their unsuccessful attempts to design bots during the study.
+For each limitation, we outline opportunities for future HCI research to better support the collaborative and participatory design of community bots powered by AI agents.